Troubleshooting dynamic tables

 A dynamic table’s actual refresh mode is determined at creation time and is immutable afterward.
 If not specified explicitly, the refresh mode defaults to AUTO, which selects a refresh mode based on various factors such as query complexity, or unsupported constructs, operators, or functions.

-If you want your dynamic tables to refresh only incrementally, then Snowflake recommends that you explicitly set the desired refresh mode when creating your dynamic tables, keeping in mind that there might be some limitations around using incremental refresh.
+For consistent behavior across Snowflake releases, explicitly set the refresh mode on all dynamic tables.
+For example, if you want your dynamic tables to refresh only incrementally, you must explicitly set the refresh mode to INCREMENTAL when creating them, keeping in mind that there might be some limitations on using incremental refresh.
+For more information, see Set the refresh mode for all production dynamic tables.

 Using a role with the necessary privileges, you can verify the refresh mode using one of the following methods: